-- Setbacks from river: Keeping permanent structures (except for docks and boat launches) back from the shoreline is important both to limit shore erosion during construction, to minimize the impacts on structures of any subsequent erosion or flooding, and to improve the aesthetics of the river shore by providing green space between structures and the water.
-Since lots vary greatly significantly in depth, a standard must be flexible.
-In addition to addressing variations in lot size, future regulations should take into consideration consider the width of publicly owned shoreline and the proximity of private property to the actual shoreline.
-It is suggested that setbacks for structures be the same as front yard -setbacks from the highway right-of-way and be measured from the mean high water mark.
-Where existing lot sizes do not allow for this setback, the river setback could be reduced but in no case closer than 25 feet from the flood plain or the Flowage Easement, whichever is greater. - There should be a minimum lot width for lots fronting on the shoreline; this width will be measured along the Front lot line (street line) - The Overlay Controls regulate the amount of clearing of natural vegetation along the shore.
-Minimal vegetative removal is desired to help prevent shoreline erosion, to provide a vegetative buffer strip to help filter out pollutants from stormwater runoff, to enhance the aesthetics of the river system, and toprovide a vegetative buffer strip to help filter out pollutants from stormwater runoff, enhance the river system's aesthetics, and provide habitats for shore fauna.
-Clear-Clear-cutting of shoreline vegetation will generally not be permitted, and regulated areas will include much of the land in the shoreline setback area.
-Where no established vegetation currently exists or where clear -cutting is unavoidable, new plantings will be requiredClear-cutting is unavoidable, and new plantings will be required.
-New plantings will be required where no established vegetation currently exists, or clearcutting is unavoidable. - The Town will examine the provision of river access and encourage the use of boat slips versus docks where physical and environmental considerations allow.
+• Setbacks from river: Keeping permanent structures (except for docks and boat launches) back from the shoreline is important both to limit shore erosion during construction, to minimize the impacts on structures of any subsequent erosion or flooding, and to improve the aesthetics of the river shore by providing green space between structures and the water.
+Since lots vary significantly in depth, a standard must be flexible.
+In addition to addressing variations in lot size, future regulations should consider the width of publicly owned shoreline and the proximity of private property to the actual shoreline.
+It is suggested that setbacks for structures be the same as front yard setbacks from the highway right-of-way and be measured from the mean high water mark.
+Where existing lot sizes do not allow for this setback, the river setback could be reduced but in no case closer than 25 feet from the flood plain or the Flowage Easement, whichever is greater.

+- There should be a minimum lot width for lots fronting on the shoreline; this width will be measured along the Front lot line (street line) - The Overlay Controls regulate the amount of clearing of natural vegetation along the shore.
+Minimal vegetative removal is desired to help prevent shoreline erosion, provide a vegetative buffer strip to help filter out pollutants from stormwater runoff, enhance the river system's aesthetics, and provide habitats for shore fauna.
+Clearcutting of shoreline vegetation will generally not be permitted, and regulated areas will include much of the land in the shoreline setback area.
+Clear-cutting is unavoidable, and new plantings will be required.
+New plantings will be required where no established vegetation currently exists, or clear-cutting is unavoidable. - The Town will examine the provision of river access and encourage the use of boat slips versus docks where physical and environmental considerations allow.
 Where multiple slips are proposed for a waterfront subdivision, an internal marina will be encouraged where physical and environmental considerations allow. - Any proposals to develop in or adjacent to either shoreline or floodplain areas will require special site review in addition to SEQR review and necessary State and/or Federal permits.
-Site plans will include necessary flood proofing of structures and ancillary structures as well as attention to mitigating effects on surrounding natural areas.
+Site plans will include necessary flood proofing of structures and ancillary structures as well as attention to mitigating effects on surrounding natural areas. - In light of the 2010 NYSDEC "Polluted" designation for the Seneca River and a substantial portion of Cross Lake, the Town should seek assistance from the County Health Department and NYS DEC to create more stringent sewage disposal requirements, not just for the Town but for the entire waterway.

-- Any mMajor sSubdivision, however small, along the Town's waterway (within 500 feet of flood plain) must find suitable means for sewage treatment to be approved by the County Health Department.
+• Any major subdivision, however small, along the Town's waterway (within 500 feet of flood plain) must find suitable means for sewage treatment to be approved by the County Health Department.